zjzjzjzj1874/chatgpt/README.md

 Available Commands:
-  audio       turn audio into text. chat        creates a completion for the chat message help        Help about any command img         creates an image given a prompt. model       lists the currently available models,
+  audio       turn audio into text. chat        creates a completion for the chat message edit        Given a prompt and an instruction, the model will return an edited version of the prompt. help        Help about any command img         creates an image given a prompt. model       lists the currently available models,